Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 A:  In Section 6.3, we compare the bug discovery capability among HEALER, Syzkaller, and Moonshine.
 Syzkaller and Moonshine did *not* find any previously-unknown vulnerabilities.
 For previously-found vulnerabilities, Syzkaller found 135 while Moonshine found 162, 112 of which have been found by both tools.
 HEALER found 218 vulnerabilities, including 185 previously-found vulnerabilities and 33 previously-unknown vulnerabilities.
 Table 5 lists the new bugs exclusively detected by HEALER.
 All of them have been confirmed and fixed.
-See
+See [here](https://github.com/Healer-fuzz/healer-fuzz/tree/main/docs/bugs) for more detailed information.

 # Section 6.1
 ## Research Question 1